productscience/deploy_user/README.md

 Deploy User
 ========

-This role creates a deploy user, to ease deployment when using with deploy keys on services like [Github], or [Bitbucket].
+This role creates a deploy user, to ease deployment when using with deploy keys on services like Github, or Bitbucket.
+I created this after initially finding the deployment process with slightly fiddly, and wanting ot avoid messing around with `sudo` and ssh environment variables just to deploy an web app.

 This is written with the assumption it is being used on Debian, or Debian based operating systems, like Ubuntu.